cs3org/OCM-API/IETF-RFC.md

           repeated.
         Example: 7c084226-d9a1-11e6-bf26-cec0c932ce01
 * REQUIRED owner (string) -
-          Provider specific identifier of the user who owns the resource.
+          OCM Address of the user who owns the resource.
         Example: "6358b71804dfa8ab069cf05ed1b0ed2a@apiwise.nl"
 * REQUIRED sender (string) -
-          Provider specific identifier of the user that wants to share the resource.
+          OCM Address of the user that wants to share the resource.
 Please note that the requesting provider is being identified on a higher level, so the former `remote` property is not part of the request body.